jmding8/qmk_firmware/docs/feature_split_keyboard.md

 ### Setting Handedness

-By default, the firmware does not know which side is which; it needs some help to determine that.
+The firmware needs to know which side is which.
 There are several ways to do this, listed in order of precedence.

+#### Handedness by USB

+If you always plug in the keyboard using the left board connector, QMK can use that fact to figure out which board is the left hand by simply observing whether it is running on a Pro Micro that is plugged in to USB.
+This is QMK's default behavior, so to use this option, simply comment out `EE_HANDS`, `I2C_MASTER_RIGHT` and `MASTER_RIGHT` if for some reason they were already set.

 #### Handedness by Pin